-Kent School of Architecture and Planning is equipped with the latest resources including modern design studios, a dedicated model workshop featuring laser-cutting facilities and 3D printing, and a computer studio with the latest technology.
+School of Architecture, Design and Planning is equipped with the latest resources including modern design studios, a dedicated model workshop featuring laser-cutting facilities and 3D printing, and a computer studio with the latest technology.

 Our state-of-the-art digital crit space has eight high-tech, 75” Clevertouch screens with HD resolution.
 These give our students and tutors the chance to interact and contribute to presentations and tutorials.